MohamedAmineAlhiane/Behavior-Based.Web.Application-Firewall-WAF/README.md

 ## Limitations

-This prototype is intentionally simplified and is not designed to function as a production-grade Web Application Firewall.
+This implementation is intentionally simplified and is not designed to function as a production-grade Web Application Firewall.
 Its detection logic relies on basic behavioral signals and predefined thresholds, which may result in false positives or missed detections under certain conditions.

 The project does not account for advanced evasion techniques, encrypted traffic inspection, deep application context, or distributed attack coordination.
 Additionally, decisions are made based on limited request metadata rather than full session awareness.